-Give your absolute all – whilst remaining in control, when on a treadmill 400 Metres to Finish.
+- Sprint the final 400 meters, giving it your absolute all – whilst remaining in control, either on a treadmill or outdoors.

 How many times should you do this routine?
 That depends on you and what other training you are doing.

-Here is a possible OCR training plan for beginners:
+Here is a possible OCR training schedule for beginners:

 Monday – The 400 Workout

 Tuesday – Bouldering/Climbing

 Thursday – Short Run (5k)

 There are several ways to boost the intensity of your workout, whether by increasing the distance run between exercises, increasing the reps or time of each exercise, adding weight to movements (bench press-ups become dumbbell bench presses), or by trying to beat your time and mimicking the urgency that you will face in the OCR World Championships.
 You can even work out with an accountability buddy of a similar level and compare scores to help make training more competitive.